encircle/dockerbuilds/README.md

 docker-compose -f docker-compose-dr.yml up -d
 ```

-3. Apply standard permissions to wordpress folder and containing folders/files.
+3. Apply standard permissions to wordpress folder and containing folders/files

-*** This script runs within the container every hour, however it should be run manually when the container is first created. ***
+*** This script runs within the container every hour, however it should be run manually when the container is first created ***

 ```console
 docker exec -it wordpress /bin/sh